Skip to content

 Select Aerodrome

-A connection attempt will be made, and after roughly 10 seconds if it is successful, the CONN STAT field in the Control Bar will turn green.
+A connection attempt will be made and if successful, the CONN STAT field in the Control Bar will turn green.

 Stripboard